 While Jim and I looked forward to a special “date night,” I could see il Molo would lend itself to larger parties, with a semi-private room just beyond the bar and row of tables flanking the side room.

 I could easily envision an intimate group gathering in either area.Check out our review of this incredible Seafood Restaurant in Boston's North End. @ilmoloboston #boston #enjoytravellife #ad #seafood Click To Tweet

-We found il Molo to be the perfect venue to steal away for a romantic dinner in the North End.
+We found il Molo to be the perfect venue to steal away for a romantic getaway to the North End.
 It feels a little like a speakeasy tucked below street level.
 It’s bright, with stylish cream upholstery and plenty of ambient light.

 Our hostess, Rachel, led us to an intimate, candlelit table with swanky wing chairs.
 We were lucky to score what might be one of the best seats in the house.
 Alongside a glass-enclosed fire, the dancing flames further enhanced a relaxing mood.
 (You can see for yourself in the video.)

 I thought, how does it get better than this?
 (Spoiler alert: it does!)